UriCW/vimport/README.md

 POSTGRES_PASSWORD="password"
 ```

-you can then start the worker and the flask application locally by running
+You can then start the worker and the flask application locally by running

 `local_run.sh`